 Cap i pota refers to a classic Catalan stew made with slow-cooked beef head and leg.
 Cap means “head” and pota means “leg”.

 From what I understand, Spanish dishes like cap i pota have become less fashionable in modern times.
-It’s considered rustic “grandmother food” but we were fortunate to experience it on this excellent Barcelona food and wine tour.
+It’s considered rustic “grandmother food” but we were fortunate to experience it on an excellent Barcelona food and wine tour.

 33. Rabo de Toro